Mustafa3946/playwright-api-terraform-demo/README.md

 ## Overview

-This project demonstrates end-to-end automated testing across UI and API layers, integrated with Infrastructure as Code (IaC) using Terraform on Azure, and Continuous Integration/Continuous Deployment (CI/CD) via GitHub Actions.
+This project demonstrates a modern, cloud-based test automation pipeline that integrates end-to-end UI and API testing with Infrastructure as Code (IaC) using Terraform on Azure, and CI/CD via GitHub Actions.

-It follows best practices for scalable test automation frameworks, infrastructure provisioning, and reporting—suitable for a professional, cloud-based test automation pipeline.
+It follows best practices for scalable test automation, infrastructure provisioning, and reporting—ideal for professional, cloud-native QA workflows.

 ---